Ambassadors of Lupus UK

 Today, Komal (aka Komi Yogi), has the privilege of sharing her practice with yoga centers worldwide, in UK, Spain, USA and Chile; leading yoga retreats, teacher trainings, yoga classes and participating of large-scale festivals.
 She hopes to inspire others who might share a similar story, to befriend movement and fitness again, with patience and self-compassion.

-She is extremely grateful to have crossed paths with like-minded enthusiasts at LUPUS UK, which have provided a platform through which she can channel her wish to be of support and share what have been life-changing tools for her throughout her journey with lupus.
+She is extremely grateful to have crossed paths with like-minded enthusiasts at Lupus UK, which have provided a platform through which she can channel her wish to be of support and share what have been life-changing tools for her throughout her journey with lupus.

 P.S: It took a lot of rehab, but Komal is also back to wearing a pair of heels on a girly night out, pain free!